 The material par excellence, which has made history for generations and generations.
-Ephemeral glory for those who have (partially) replaced it: the plastic disaster is there for all to see, and the precipitous, never too much, backtrack shows us a picture of bleak pollution.
-Another story for wood, which in our country ranks record by record and is a candidate to form the backbone of many sectors.
-In the relaunch that must be pursued and centered between here and the next decades, wood can be the protagonist, even in its most technological versions that allow him to compete with steel, or to show technological appeal with unpublished transparencies.
+Ephemeral glory for those who (in part) replaced it: the plastic disaster is there for all to see, and the hasty, never too much, backtracking shows us a picture of bleak pollution.
+Another story for wood, which in our country lines up record after record and is a candidate to form the backbone of many sectors.
+In the relaunch that must be pursued and achieved over the next few decades, wood can play a leading role, even in its more technological versions which allow it to compete with steel, or to show technological appeal with unpublished transparencies.
 Here are all the figures of a system that is virtuous to define little.

-The versatility of wood is a matter for archaeologists, not for futurologists: has always accompanied us in everyday life, assuming practically infinite forms and functions.
-From eyeglass frames to designer furniture, passing through fruit and vegetable boxes and even credit cards (the initiative between the symbolic and the commercial comes from a giant in the sector).
-The wood and the "rilgno" are equipped to live many lives, and very long.
+The versatility of wood is a matter for archaeologists, not for futurologists: has always accompanied us in everyday life, taking on practically infinite forms and functions.
+From eyeglass frames to designer furniture, through fruit and vegetable boxes and even credit cards (the initiative between the symbolic and the commercial comes from a giant in the sector).
+Wood and "rilegno" are equipped to live many, and very long, lives.
 Only two ingredients for this magical recipe: recycling and reuse.

 A circular journey

-The first harvest and treatment to press the wood and reduce its volume takes place practically “zero kilometer” in the many platforms affiliated with the Consortium.
-At that point the distribution to the recycling centers starts (mostly located in Northern Italy, an aspect that needs to be further improved to ensure greater homogeneity of distribution and lower logistic costs).
-480 trucks every day bring the wood into the plants capable of giving it new life.
-95% of the recycled wood material is brought back to the state of mouldable material: chipboard, then panels.
+The first harvest and the treatment to press the wood and reduce its volume take place practically "at zero kilometer" in the many platforms affiliated with the Consortium.
+At that point the distribution begins towards the recycling centers (largely located in Northern Italy, this aspect needs to be further improved to guarantee greater distribution homogeneity and lower logistics costs).
+Every day 480 trucks bring the wood to the plants capable of giving it new life.
+95% of the recycled wood material is returned to the state of mouldable material: chipboard, then panels.
 With these we make furniture, pallets, wood-cement blocks for construction, materials for paper mills and compost.

-Italy is at the forefront of recycling and reuse
+Italy is at the forefront in recycling and reuse

 An efficient and solid system.
-An excellent all-Italian example of circular economy.
-In environmental and employment terms: last year's research conducted by the Politecnico di Milano estimated that this system generates an economic impact of about 1,4 billion euros (if we also consider reuse, it exceeds 2 billion).
+An excellent all-Italian example of circular economics.
+In environmental and employment terms: research last year conducted by the Polytechnic of Milan estimated that this system generates an economic impact of around 1,4 billion euros (if we also consider reuse it exceeds 2 billion).
 6 thousand jobs and above all a "saving" in CO2 consumption equal to almost one million tons.
 In this sector, gentlemen, Italy is at the forefront.
-Against a target that the EU has set by 2030 of 30% recycling and reuse, in the boot we already recycle 63% of wooden packaging.
+Against a target that the EU has set for 2030% recycling and reuse by 30, we already recycle 63% of wooden packaging in the country.

 The post Covid challenge